GauravIngle26/Product_Recommendation_Project/README.md

 ## Conclusions
 The developed product recommendation system showcases the effective use of both content-based and collaborative filtering methods to recommend products.
 This system can be integrated into e-commerce platforms to enhance user experience by providing personalized recommendations.

-## How to Run
-Instructions on how to set up and run the project:
-1. Install required libraries: `pip install -r requirements.txt`
-2. Run the notebook: `jupyter notebook recommendation_system.ipynb`

-## Author
-- [Your Name]

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.